 - Avoid the use of household chemicals, switch to natural products where possible

-For a mild rash, Benadryl may be administered.
-This is a medication which blocks the effects of histamine.
+For a mild rash, Benadryl may be administered to block the effects of histamine.